elovalo/elovalo/README.md

 jansson and Blender installed in order to use the simulator.
 If you have Ubuntu 12.04 LTS or 12.10, we have instructions for you.

+### Ubuntu 14.10

+Something went wrong with GCC leading to this project not to compile.
+We are going to fix this after release of Ubuntu 15.04.
+If you happen te fix it, please send a patch!

 ### Ubuntu 12.10

 To build on Ubuntu 12.10, install the following packages: